Driveaway Service: Pros and Cons of

-Another worry as far as getting the whole picture goes is with the drivers.
-In a motor carrier, those drivers are licensed, tested, and constantly undergo screenings.
+Another worry about getting the whole picture is with the drivers.
+Those drivers are licensed, tested, and constantly undergo screenings in a motor carrier.
 Failed drug tests or DUIs result in the loss of a CDL license.
 With driveaway services, some drivers are part-time employees or even contract employees.
-They might be full-time drivers who work for multiple companies or be part-timers who work when needed.
+They might be full-time drivers who work for multiple companies or part-timers who work when needed.
 They only need to have a basic driving license.

 Pro: Shorter Transit Time

-When multiple vehicles are on a transporter, that usually means multiple stops, while carriers generally try and make sure those stops are convenient, each one can add time.
+When multiple vehicles are on a transporter, that usually means multiple stops; while carriers generally try to make sure those stops are convenient, each can add time.
 Over the course of up to nine other vehicles, that could add on a day or two to transit!
 Those transporters also have to consider the height and weight restrictions and speed limits in their routing.

-Driveaway services, on the other hand, are from Point A to Point B. No stops in between that may add hours or days to the trip.
+On the other hand, driveaway services are from Point A to Point B. No stops in between may add hours or days to the trip.
 It is a straight shot, stopping only for sleep, fuel, and food.
 This means that driveaway services can sometimes reduce transit time by days compared to conventional bulk auto transport services.

 Con: High Price